Suzuki Jimny: Maruti Gypsy

 The Indian built SJ-410 has only ever been available in a long-wheelbase version.
 The Gypsy remained in production for the Indian Subcontinent market until 2019.
-The version still produced in India by Maruti Suzuki was the Maruti Gypsy King, using the sixteen valve, 80 PS 1.3-liter G13 engine.
+The version still produced in India by Maruti Suzuki was the Maruti Gypsy King, using the sixteen valve, 80 PS 1.3-litre G13 engine.
 The Gypsy King is still popular with the Indian armed forces and police units.

 Farm Worker 4x4

 In 2013, Suzuki New Zealand reintroduced the Suzuki SJ series into New Zealand badged as the Suzuki Farm Worker 4x4, although the Maruti badge can clearly be seen in the centre of the radiator grille.
 The vehicle is actually the leaf-sprung Suzuki Maruti Gypsy King MG413W, powered by the G13BB 1.3-litre, 16 valve engine, producing 80 hp at 6,000 rpm and 103 Nm of torque at 4,500 rpm, mated to a five-speed, all synchromesh gearbox and a high/low 2wd/4wd transfer box.
 The Farm Worker is available in four slightly differing styles, two having a rear window and fibreglass bulkhead, and two having canvas roofs with foldable front windscreens, all based on the long wheelbase version (the only version built by Maruti) and offering a maximum payload of 500 kg.
 As its name suggests the Farm Worker is intended for farm work only and is not able to be road registered due to the vehicle not meeting current crash protection regulations, although it does come with seat belts for the front two seats.